CLR-MO/standard-coding/README.md

 -	`usersAdd`
 -	`user_add`
 -	`users_add`

 With `userAdd` and `usersAdd`, the inspector must first identify the separation point, and then see whether user is plural or not.
 With `user_add` and `users_add`, the difference is immediately apparent.
-While the difference in mental parsing is factions of a second, this makes a difference in both preventing mistakes and in time when there is extensive use of camel casing.
+While the difference in mental parsing is fractions of a second, this makes a difference in both preventing mistakes and in time when there are numerous camel cased, similar tokens.

+The benefit of underscore also is present in long variable names:
+-	`userWhoGotCaughtBeforeStart`
+-	`userWhoDidNotGotCaughtBeforeStart`
+-	`user_who_got_caught_before_start`
+-	`user_who_did_not_caught_before_start`

+When the variable name is long enough, the separations provided by camel casing become insufficient for quick reading.

 As for the difficulty of typing, underscore is a uniform procedure, whereas, typing a capital letter has variable hand placement, resulting in approximately the same time to type.

-As for function length, the difference is negligible in most languages and purposes.
+As for function length, the difference is negligible for most purposes.

 As for compatibility, underscore tends to be more compatible in different environments (which accept underscors but not case sensitivity)

-## Preference of name category separation
+## Preference Of Name Category Separation

 The characters of separation are often `.` or `-` or `:`.
 ```